The Alberta Museums Association (AMA) is pleased to offer an

 knowledge while equipping you with practical tools to take

 actionable steps forward.
-It is ideal for organizations that are
+It is ideal for organizations with

 Delivered through a structured course format and enriched by